 Don’t let the name fool you.
 SWIFT transfers aren’t all that swift.
-But they are, at least, common.
 The SWIFT banking process is the global standard for transferring money from one country to another.
-Because not all banks have direct connections, the SWIFT network includes participating banks across the world so they can still move money.
+Because not all banks have direct connections, the SWIFT network includes participating banks across the world.

 The SWIFT network, in some ways, is a bit like travelling via plane.
 If there’s no direct route from one airport to another, you may need to take a connecting flight or two.
 The SWIFT network operates in a similar manner.
-Instead of your money travelling straight from its origin to its destination, there will often be anywhere from one to three banks your money needs to go through to make sure it gets there.
-Unfortunately, that also means each of those banks take a fee, as well.
-But more on fees towards the end.
+Instead of your money travelling straight from its origin to its destination, there will often be anywhere from one to three banks that your money needs to go through to make sure it gets there.
+Unfortunately, that also means each of those banks will take a fee.

 In summary what you’ll want to keep in mind about SWIFT transfers: